My dad had an office in the basement.

 So as it were, the basement was the perfect place for a 15-year-old boy to practice guitar and singing without the threat of someone listening.

-I didn't want anyone listing because for the first time I was becoming really passionate about something: music.
+I didn’t want anyone listening because for the first time I was becoming really passionate about something: music.
 Playing guitar and singing just felt right.
 Like I was somewhere I belonged and doing something I might even be good at.
 And if anybody heard me and had something bad to say, I might just be entirely destroyed.

 So I kept it safe and hidden in that office down in the dungeon.